 Portsmouth Housing partners with Operation Blessing at the Greenleaf Recreation Center, and with the MC3 after-school program at the Gosling Recreation Center and New Franklin School to offer after-school and summer programming for our youth residents.

 An example of our offerings includes Teen Night Out on Fridays at the Gosling Recreation Center for 13-17 year old residents who can stop by for pizza and games.
-Click here to see our calendar of programs and events.

 In addition, volunteers from New Frontiers Church coordinate a Kids Club for youth residents at the Gosling Recreation Center.
 Operation Blessing coordinates open recreation time at the Greenleaf Recreation Center for youth residents at Wamesit Place.